The Best DSLR Cameras Under $300 In 2026

 3. Best DSLR Cameras Under $300 for beginners: Canon EOS-a EF-S 18-55mm is II Kit

-This Canon has 18 pixel resolution, 1080p video, is lightweight and shoots in low light.
-It’s an excellent choice for people who are new to the DSLR world!
+This camera has 18 pixel resolution, 1080p video, is lightweight and shoots in low light.
+It's an excellent choice for people who are new to the DSLR world!
 Plus, it comes with a zoom lens and you can manually zoom, giving you tons of freedom for this level of camera.

 Pros